 Oat flour pancakes are a delicious twist on the traditional pancake recipe.
 Made with oat flour and Greek yogurt, they’re soft, fluffy, and quick to make.
 Packed with all your favorite mix-ins like chocolate chips, blueberries, or nuts, and topped off with a good dose of maple syrup, these oatmeal pancakes are a tasty breakfast you’ll look forward to eating!
-Gluten and dairy free, too.
+Gluten with dairy free options, too.

 There’s nothing better than starting your day with a big ‘ole stack of hot pancakes!
 However, gluten free varieties aren’t always easy to come across, and when you do happen to find them they aren’t always the best.
 Until now!